 Tutoring is available for all students.
 All tutoring is at no additional cost to students.
-Students who are looking for further assistance with their learning materials or are experiencing difficulty understanding the learning material should contact the instructor and/or Nursing Coaches to schedule tutoring.
+Students who are looking for further assistance with their learning materials or are experiencing difficulty understanding the learning material should contact the instructor and/or Nursing Tutors to schedule tutoring.
 These sessions must be scheduled outside of normal classroom instruction hours.
 Students may be referred to receive tutoring if they are having difficulty in the course or receiving a 78% or less on their exams.

-One on one tutoring is available with faculty and coaches by appointment within the Learning Management System (LMS).
+One on one tutoring is available with faculty and tutors by appointment.
 The following will apply for students who need to reschedule or cancel their meeting with their tutor:

 - Students are allowed to reschedule the individual session/tutoring, if notice is at least 24 hours in advance and per availability.
-Students with extensive cancellations will result in all pre-scheduled sessions being removed from the Coach/Instructor's calendar. - Missing a session/tutoring due to a no call no show (NCNS) will result in all pre-scheduled sessions being removed from the Coach/Instructor's calendar.
+Students with extensive cancellations will result in all pre-scheduled sessions being removed from the Tutor/Instructor's calendar. - Missing a session/tutoring due to a no call no show (NCNS) will result in all pre-scheduled sessions being removed from the Tutor/Instructor's calendar.